zzhangjii/learning-library/ApplicationIntegration-labguide.md

 ## Perform Data Associations

-Form data needs to be passed along from form to form as the process executes.
+Form data needs to be passed along from form to form as the process moves from activity to activity.
 To do this, we need to configure the data associations for each of our form-related activities:

 23. Configure data associations for the Submit Request start event:

-      - Click on the Submit Request start event at the left side of the model.
+      - Click on the *Submit Request* start event at the left side of the model.

-      - Click the hamburger menu icon that appears.
+      - Click the *hamburger menu icon* that appears.
 If a popup menu doesn’t appear, click another element (like the Approve Request activity) to reset the selection and try clicking on the hamburger icon again to display the popup menu.

-      - Select the Open Data Association option in the popup menu.
+      - Select the *Open Data Association* option in the popup menu.
 The data mapper displays.

-      - Notice in the upper-left that we are mapping Output associations since no data is coming into the Submit Request start event.
-This start event simply creates a new instance of our process and initiates execution of the activities in it.
+      - Notice in the upper-left that we are mapping *Output* associations since no data is coming into the Submit Request start event.
+This start event simply creates a new instance of our process and starts execution of the activities in it.

-      - Expand the *formArg* data structure in the source panel (left side) to expose all the data that our *InitiateForm* captures from the store manager:
+      - Expand the *formArg* data structure in the source panel (left-side) to expose all the data that our *InitiateForm* captures from the store manager: